DanielOaks/mlpds/src/pages/guides/art-isnt-made-in-a-vacuum.md

 It means there are many resources out there to help you improve your art and you should take advantage of them.

-When I asked about learning textures [Nakira](http://nakira.deviantart.com/) had the following to say:
+When I asked about learning textures, [Nakira](http://nakira.deviantart.com/) had the following to say:

 > It's definitely a hard thing to come to understand - most of my understanding of it comes from having absolutely no idea what I'm doing and just messing around with line, shape, texture, etc. until I find something that looks okay.
 I also browse a lot of artist's on dA, tumblr, reddit, textbooks, any resource I can find, and see how they've come to describe similar textures.
 >